openreview/dblp-rdf-service/dev-notes.md

    `{content.dblp: 'https://dblp.org/pid/m/SebastianThrun'}`
 - Normalize the value of content.dblp
-  - A GET is performed on the content.dblp URL, following any redirects, until the final URL is reached, and is the normalized dblp author URL.
+  - A GET is performed on the content.dblp URL, following any redirects, until the final URL is reached, which is the normalized dblp author URL.
 - Derive the authorPID from authorURL, e.g., /m/SebastianThrun

 - Populate the table